PelionIoT/mbl-docs/Docs/refs/contribution_guidelines.md

     Pull requests should:

-    * One change per pull request.
+    * Have one change per pull request.
-    * One commit when the pull-request is first raised, and - optionally - other commits during the life of the pull request for modifications or improvements.
+    * Have one commit when the pull-request is first raised, and - optionally - other commits during the life of the pull request for modifications or improvements.
 All commits will be squashed when the pull request is merged.
 See [the full pull request guidelines](https://github.com/ARMmbed/meta-mbl/tree/mbl-os-0.5/docs/pr-guidelines.md),
     * Ensure that each commit in the pull-request has at least one `Signed-off-by:` line.
 Please use your real name and email address.

         The names in the `Signed-off-by:` and `Author:` lines must match.
 If anyone else contributes to the commit, they must also add their own `Signed-off-by:` line.
 By adding this line, you certify that your contribution was made under the terms of the [Developer Certificate of Origin (DCO)](https://developercertificate.org).